1981 Iranian Prime Minister's office bombing

-Parliament held an election on 2 October 1981 to elect Bahonar's successor;
+Parliament held an election on 2 October 1981 to elect Bahonar's successor.

 Bombing

 On 30 August 1981 a bomb exploded in the office of Mohammad Javad Bahonar, Prime Minister of Iran, which killed Bahonar, President Mohammad Ali Rajai and some other officials.

-According to the survivors, the bomb exploded when one of the victims opened a briefcase brought by Masoud Keshmiri as an "agent of MEK".

 The explosion destroyed the first floor.
 Due to their severe burns, the corpses were not easily identified.
 Rajai and Bahonar were identified through their teeth.
-They had won the election with 91 percent of the vote and were in power for less than four weeks before the assassination.
+They had won the election with 91 percent of the vote and had been in power for less than four weeks before the assassination.

 Their funeral was held the next day with nearly 500,000 attendees.